 Coalition is the first insurance-enabled technology firm built to help businesses before, during and after a cyber incident.
 During the online quoting process, your network and web properties undergo an automated risk assessment to identify known issues and potential security weaknesses.

-Once coverage is bound, Coalition provides ongoing monitoring for new and emerging threats specific to the information technology used by the insured, adding an extra layer of defense.
+Once coverage is bound, Coalition offers ongoing monitoring for new and emerging threats specific to the information technology used by the insured, adding an extra layer of defense.
 All policies include a technology-driven approach—which includes automated alerts, threat intelligence and ongoing policyholder monitoring—along with a dedicated claims and security team should a breach occur.